 That’s a huge savings of time and might even save money based on what you’re spending at restaurants and the grocery store already.

-Factor costs between $60-198 plus $9.99 shipping per week depending on the number of meals (4-18) and which promotion you choose.
+Factor plans, including keto, cost between $60-198 plus $9.99 shipping per week depending on the number of meals (4-18) you’d like and which promotion you choose.
 Here’s Factor’s 2022 pricing plus whether we think it’s worth the cost:

 Factor offers 4 meal plans at the same pricing: Chef’s Choice, Keto, Calorie Smart, and Vegan & Veggie.
 Each plan has your choice of 4-18 meals per week.
 Here’s how much Factor costs for the first box plus the price per week after the featured promotion ends.